parcel-bundler/lightningcss/website/pages/minification.md

 .foo{background:red}
 ```

-In addition to removing defaults, Lightning CSS also omits quotes, whitespace, and optional delimeters where possible.
+In addition to removing defaults, Lightning CSS also omits quotes, whitespace, and optional delimiters where possible.
 It also converts values to shorter equivalents where possible.

 ```css
 .foo {